 "multiple purposes", in relation to property, means the use of a property for more than one purpose and the property thus not being assigned to a single category of properties and, where one use represents on average 90% or more of the property's value, the property is rated as though it were used for that use only.
-This definition is only applicable to property defined as "urban land";

-"Non-urban land" means land that is not situated in a proclaimed township, but that is used for residential or agricultural purposes or is not in use.
+This definition is only applicable to property defined as "urban land" and "non-urban land" (dominant use determines the categorisation of properties used for multiple purposes within the urban core and apportionment for use outside the urban core); "Non-urban land" means land that is not situated in a proclaimed township, but that is used for residential or agricultural purposes or is not in use.
 Where the whole or a portion of non-urban land is used for business, industrial or mining purposes, the market value of such land or portion of it, must be recorded separately in the valuation roll and rated according to the applicable category;